Frequently Asked Questions | Denney Family Therapy

 What if my teen doesn’t want to come to therapy?

 That’s completely normal.
-I work hard to build trust and create a space that feels safe—not forced.
+We work hard to build trust and create a space that feels safe, not forced.
 If your teen is hesitant, we can start slow.
-I often find that once they realize it’s not about being “fixed” but being understood, things begin to shift.
+We often find that once they realize it’s not about being “fixed” but being understood, things begin to shift.